Guidelines

 Splitting up your tests

 When you're unit testing a single function--as opposed to doing functional testing of a module's page--each test function should focus on a specific aspect of the function's operation.
-The "kitchen sink" style of tests is common in core right now but in it's bad practice.
+The "kitchen sink" style of tests is common in core right now but it's bad practice.
 Test should serve two purposes:

-• ensure that the code operates in a certain way
+• Ensure that the code operates in a certain way

-• provide a runnable example of the code's usage
+• Provide a runnable example of the code's usage

-Monolithic tests generally fail badly because once one portion of the tests fails it cascades through the later tests.
+Monolithic tests generally fail badly because once one portion of the tests fails, it cascades through the later tests.
 This makes it hard to isolate exactly where the fault lies.
 By breaking the code up into separate tests you may duplicate some code--though if you're duplicating code between a majority of the tests it should probably go into the setUp() function--but you'll have an isolated test that passes or fails on its own.

 You also get several positive side effects by writing smaller tests: